DigiBP/Team-24DIGIBP3/README.md

 ## Implementation 📡🧩
 To implement the to-be process model and therefore to fulfill project goals we decided to rely on following architectural implementation.

-### Architecture
+### Architecture Overview
 **Camunda:** With Camunda we steer the whole process token flow.
-A BPMN & DMN Model was deployed to the server.
-Mostly Camunda is using Service Tasks, which are calling via REST http  a Workflow deployed in Power Automate.
-If asynchronous answers are needed back, mainly messages were used that will be send by Power Automate or Buttons that are being clicked from Customer directly both via Camunda REST API.
+A BPMN & DMN Model was deployed to the [server](https://digibp.herokuapp.com/engine-rest).
+Mostly Camunda is using Service Tasks, which are calling via a HTTP call a Workflow deployed in Power Automate.
+If asynchronous answers are needed back, mainly messages were used that will be sent by Power Automate or Buttons that are being clicked from Customer directly both via Camunda REST API Message calls.
 Mondetto will use Camunda to handle "Manual" User-Tasks.
 Freelancer or Clients will not have access to Camunda.

 **Microsoft:** We decided to use the powerful capabilities of Microsoft for multiple purposes.
-Therefore we were creating a completely new Microsoft tenant so we could steer all Admin settings without interfearing the current set-up from Mondetto.
+We created a completely new Microsoft tenant (mondetto.onmicrosoft.com) so we could steer all Admin settings without interfearing the current set-up from Mondetto.
 We created 5 Users that all have a Power Plattform Premium and a Microsoft E3 License.
 We used following components of Microsoft:

 >**PowerAutomate** For service integration we used Power Automate.

 >**Forms** for entering a new Mixing request Form by a customer.
+You can find the form in the [folder](https://github.com/DigiBP/Team-24DIGIBP3/blob/main/Microsoft%20Forms/Customer%20form%20for%20the%20mixing%20order%20request.pdf) or it is also directly available under the [link to forms](https://forms.office.com/e/q00ES47EVk).
+The Form is currently only accesible for mondetto.onmicrosoft.com internal users and will be made public later in go-live of solution.

->**SharePoint** for Data management of song files as well as a Voucher database.
+>**SharePoint** We created the SharePoint site: https://mondetto.sharepoint.com/sites/DigiBP/ for multiple purposes.
+We used [document library](https://mondetto.sharepoint.com/sites/DigiBP/Shared%20Documents/Forms/AllItems.aspx) for the management of the song & invoice files.
+Furthemore we used a SP-List as our [Voucher database](https://mondetto.sharepoint.com/sites/DigiBP/Lists/VoucherList/AllItems.aspx).

 >**Outlook** for Email-correspondance.